 Having the “blues” every now and then is usually a normal aspect of living.
-However, when a lengthy feeling of sadness and despair is felt, it could be depression.
+But, when experiencing a lengthy feeling of sadness and despair, it could be depression.
 People with depressive conditions don’t all feel the exact same symptoms.

 At some point most of us have wondered what depression feels like.